ReactiveX/rxdart/README.md

 RxDart adds functionality to Dart Streams in two ways:

   * [Stream Classes](#stream-classes) - create Streams with specific capabilities, such as combining or merging many Streams together.
-  * [Extension Methods](#extension-methods) - transform a source Stream into a new Stream with different capabilities, such as throttling events.
+  * [Extension Methods](#extension-methods) - transform a source Stream into a new Stream with different capabilities, such as throttling or buffering events.

 ### Stream Classes